MNiMORPH/Margay-guide/README.md

 #### What is "burning a bootloader"?

 This just means that you make your Arduino board capable of receiving computer programs through a USB cable.
-You do not have to make any physical changes to the board to enable this!
-All you have to do is connect the board to your computer using the programmer (mentioned in the materials list), configure a few things in a software on your computer, and click a button.
+You do not have to make any physical changes on the board to enable this.
+All you have to do is connect the board to your computer using the programmer (mentioned in the materials list) and install/configure a software on your computer.
 Then the board will have this ability from now on, so you won't have to do this more than once.

 Most of this guide is about what you need to download on your computer in order to do this, and how you need to configure it.